mauriaristi/otilib/README.md

 * **Java** / **Javascript**
 * **Julia**

-## Quick set up.
+## Installation instructions:

-First you need [Anaconda 3](https://www.anaconda.com/distribution/).
-After installing, go to the Terminal and go to the directory where you donwloaded this repository.
+First you need [Anaconda 3](https://www.anaconda.com/distribution/) with Python 3.
+After installing and cloning OTILIB, go to the Terminal and go to the directory where you donwloaded this repository.
 ```
 cd /PATH/TO/OTILIB-MASTER/
 ```

-The recomended thing to do is to create an environment with the required dependencies.
-Then you will need to install the environment.yml file by runing:
+It is recomended to create an environment with the required dependencies.
+For this, it is easier to install the environment.yml file by runing:
 ```
 conda env create -f environment.yml
 ```
+NOTE: If you had a previous version of OTILIB,

 After runing the previous command, you should have installed a conda environment that will allow you to use the python library.
 To activate this environment, run the following command:
 ```